 The answer is that it’s probably not lab tested to last as long as it’s advertised for.
 And even if it is, you have to ask the question, what specifically is it tested to reduce for that long duration?
 In every case I’ve seen, the cartridge is either not lab tested and just estimated, OR it’s rated for only chlorine and taste/odor improvement for the advertised duration.
-Chorine is easy to remove.
+Chlorine is easy to address.
 The Aquaperform will reduce chlorine for a very long time, almost into infinity.
 It’s the other contaminants (particularly the health hazardous compounds under NSF-Standard 53) that use up the capacity much faster.
 Of course, these contaminants pose the greatest risks to your health.

 With all of that said, if you’re installing the Aquaperform in an undercounter/below the sink setup, there’s an optional capacity monitor (inexpensive) that when used, will extend the cartridge capacity to 960 gallons.

 For the Aquaperform to be Certified by NSF for 600 gallons, it has to pass laboratory testing for everything it’s certified to reduce for 1,200 gallons.
-They cut the figure in half to add another layer of redundancy (part of why NSF Certification is The Gold Standard)./
+They cut the figure in half to add another layer of redundancy (part of why NSF Certification is The Gold Standard).

 Q: I have another question/I’d like to order an Aquaperform/I’d like to learn more about how the commission opportunity works with Multipure.